 - Freezing (cryopreservation): After the eggs are collected, they are brought to the laboratory to be examined and processed.
 The following day, the eggs that have fully matured are frozen for your future use.
 They can be stored for as long as you want.

 The more eggs you’re able to freeze, the greater the chance that you will be successful in having a baby using these eggs in the future.
 Depending on how many mature eggs you’re able to freeze, your RE may suggest you undergo a second cycle of stimulation and egg retrieval.

 Some women choose to freeze embryos rather than eggs.
 The process for embryo freezing and egg freezing are the same.
 However, after the egg retrieval, your eggs are fertilized with sperm from your male partner or from a sperm donor to create embryos.
 This is called in vitro fertilization (IVF).

-Freezing eggs and embryos is expensive, and unfortunately, most health insurance plans don’t cover the cost.
-The cost is different at each fertility center but is generally about $12,000 to $15,000 for egg freezing and $15,000 to $18,000 for embryo freezing.
+Freezing eggs and embryos is costly, and unfortunately, many health insurance plans don’t cover the cost.
+This may change in the future.
+The cost is different from center to center.
+Some centers may offer a discount to those who were treated for cancer.

 If you use your frozen eggs or embryos in the future, they will be thawed when you’re ready to attempt pregnancy.
 If you froze eggs, they will be fertilized with sperm to create embryos.